mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is collinearity and what to do with it?
 How to remove multicollinearity?

 **Collinearity/Multicollinearity:**
-* In multiple regression: when two or more variables are highly correlated
+* In multiple regression: when two or more variables are highly correlated or improper use of dummy variables (e.g. failure to exclude one category).
 * They provide redundant information
 * In case of perfect multicollinearity: $\beta = (X^{T}X)^{-1}X^{T}y $ does not exist, the design matrix is not invertible
 * It doesn't affect the model as a whole, doesn't bias results